arrigonialberto86/funtime/var_autoencoder.md

 where _L_ is the loss function, the encoder is _f_ (mapping _x_ to _h_), while the decoder is _g_ (mapping _h_ to _r_)

+Once the autoencoder is trained, we would typically just discard the decoder component and use the encoder component to generate compact representations of the input.
-Autoencoders were mainly used for dimensionality reduction or feature learning.
+In fact, autoencoders were mainly used for dimensionality reduction or feature learning.
 Recently, theoretical connections between autoencoders and latent variable models have brought autoencoders to the forefront of generative modeling, and variational autoencoders have become one of the hottest topics in unsupervised learning.
 Interested readers can refer this tutorial by Jaan Altosaar: [https://jaan.io/what-is-variational-autoencoder-vae-tutorial/]

 \* in the present post I will not delve into the intricacies and advantages of stacking autoencoders and produce deep autoencoders, although experimentally deep autoencoders yield much better compression than corresponding linear autoencoders (Hinton and Salakhutdinov, 2006).

 ### Denoising autoencoder

 A denoising autoencoder is an autoencoder that receives corrupted data as input and learns to predict the original uncorrupted version of the data (which is supplied during training).
 Corrupted data points are generated from
 <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;C(\widetilde{x}&space;|&space;x)" title="\small C(\widetilde{x} | x)" />,  which represents a conditional distribution over corrupted samples <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;\widetilde{x}" title="\small \widetilde{x}" /> given a data sample <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;x" title="\small x" />